newandyc/newandyc.github.io/_pages/about.md

 # 🎊 Projects
 (_selected_)

-2020.12-2025.11, Multi-DOF Control of Inertial Sensors for the Gravitational-Wave Detection, 2 Million, (the National Key R&D Program of China, Task No. 2020YFC2200801)
+2020.12-2025.11, Multi-DOF Control of Inertial Sensors for the Gravitational-Wave Detection

-2018.1-2020.12, Cooperative Control of Lur'e Networks Over Dynamic Topologies, 250 Thousand, (the National Natural Science Foundation of China, Grant No. 61703099)
+2018.1-2020.12, Cooperative Control of Lur'e Networks Over Dynamic Topologies

 # 📚 Courses